vncastanheira/noirgame/README.txt

 4. Final Considerations:
 	This game was made in less than 2 days for the 25th edition of Ludum Dare.
+	The Pyganim module was made by Al Sweigart, to make Pygame animations.
 	All the work was done by myself and the music was composed by my friend.
 You can find us on the links provided below.

 5. Links: